Kittiphop Sereevichayasawat: Career

 2024 GMMTV Fandom Characters project, he and Winny created Samruay, a mascot representing both of them.

-He is currently starring alongside Thanawin Pholcharoenrat (Winny) in fantasy romance That Summer.
-He also sets to appear with Kanaphan Puitrakul (First) and Thanawat Rattanakitpaisan (Khaotung) in the drama Cat for Cash, which was announced at the "GMMTV 2025 Riding the Wave" press conference.
+He starred in his first lead role alongside Thanawin Pholcharoenrat (Winny) in romance drama series That Summer.

+He appeared in the drama Cat for Cash, which was announced at the "GMMTV 2025 Riding the Wave" press conference.

+In March 3, 2026, GMMTV announced he and Winny have mutually agreed to cease their work as a pair.

 Other ventures

 In 2023, he launched the apparel brand KUDO$.